amirongit/notecode/django_rest_framework/docs/authentication.md

 # How authentication is determined

-- setting the global and view specific authentication scheme
+- setting the global and view specific authentication schemes